themightyoarfish/spinnaker-webcam/README.md

 3. `mkdir build && cd build && cmake .. && make` to build the binary.
 4. Run `./build/spinnaker-webcam [serial] [device]`, where device defaults to `/dev/video0`

+## Limitations

+0. Camera cannot  be  shutdown correctly because the functions don't return.
+Probably just the usual Spinnaker bugs wich won't reproduce anywhere else
+1. Only works in Chrome.
+Firefox fails with some error about starting video.
+This may be because it doesn't support 24 bit packed rgb image format, who knows.